Color code: Categorical

+Criticism

-Color codes do present some potential problems.
+Color codes present some potential problems.
 On forms and signage, the use of color can distract from black and white text.

-They are often difficult for color blind and blind people to interpret, and even for those with normal color vision, use of many colors to code many variables can lead to use of confusingly similar colors.
+Color codes are often designed without consideration for accessibility to color blind and blind people, and may even be inaccessible for those with normal color vision, since use of many colors to code many variables can lead to use of confusingly similar colors.
+Only 15–40% of the colorblind can correctly name surface color codes with 8–10 color categories, most of which test as mildly colorblind.
+This finding uses ideal illumination; when dimmer illumination is used, performance drops sharply.